Question: How Hot is Hot Yoga?

 Headquartered in Boston with affiliated studios in more than 20 other U.S. states, Baptiste Power Vinyasa studios teach hot flow yoga in the style of Baron Baptiste.
 Classrooms are heated to about 95 degrees F.

 This Canadian-based yoga franchise with locations in five U.S. states (and counting) keeps their "green" classrooms at 103 degrees F. The Moksha sequence is always the same 40 poses, which takes about 90 minutes.
 Students who are short on time can take a condensed 60 or 75 minute version of the sequence, while those who like vinyasa can try the flow version.

 This rapidly expanding style boasts studios in the U.S., South America, and Australia, with additional affiliates in Europe and Asia.
-Co-founder Mark Drost was a senior Bikram instructor at one time.
+Co-founder Mark Drost was once a senior Bikram instructor.
 Evolation teaches Bikram's sequence under the moniker Primary Hot Series (you may remember the associated copyright suit) at 105 degrees.
-Their other offering range in temperature from 75 to 90 degrees.
+Their other offerings range in temperature from 75 to 90 degrees.